lucee/lucee-docs/docs/03.reference/01.functions/getsoaprequestheader/function.md

 ---
 title: GetSOAPRequestHeader
 id: function-getsoaprequestheader
-related:
 categories:
 - webservice
 ---

 Obtains a SOAP request header.

 Call only from within a CFC web service function that is processing a request as a SOAP web service.